 i.
-Identification of the amount of the ECR and MSM at the end of the reporting period To enable the BMA to better assess the quality of the insurer's capital resources, a Class E insurer is required to disclose the makeup of its capital in accordance with a 3-tiered capital system.
-Highest quality capital is classified as Tier 1 Capital, lesser quality capital is classified as either Tier 2 or Tier 3 Capital.
-For the Per For the Period Ended December 31, 2021 (In millions) GAAP SFS EBS Actual capital and surplus \$1,198 \$1,198 \$1,166 Required capital and surplus [1] N/A \$212 \$453 BSCR ratio N/A N/A 257 % Net Income (loss) \$ (8) \$ (8) N/A ^[1] Represents the MSM for SFS and the ECR for EBS.
+Identification of the amount of the ECR and MMS at the end of the reporting period For the Year Ended December 31, 2022 (In millions) GAAP SFS EBS Actual capital and surplus \$ (491) \$ 1,108 \$ 595 Required capital and surplus [1] N/A \$ 195 \$ 266 BSCR ratio N/A N/A 224% [1] Represents the MMS for SFS and the ECR for EBS.

-The table above reflects the figures refiled, as subsequent to the original filing certain adjustments were identified to be made, resulting in an adjustment of the Actual Capital and Surplus, Required Capital & Surplus and BSCR ratio. ii.
-Identification of Any Non-Compliance with the MSM and the ECR The Company was in compliance with the MSM and ECR requirements at the end of the reporting period. iii.
+ii.
+Identification of Any Non-Compliance with the MMS and the ECR The Company was in compliance with the MMS and ECR requirements at the end of the reporting period. iii.
 A Description of the Amount and Circumstances Surrounding the Non-Compliance, the Remedial Measures and their Effectiveness N/A iv.
 Where the Non-Compliance is Not Resolved, A Description of The Amount of The Non-Compliance N/A c.
 Approved Internal Capital Model used to derive the ECR N/A 6.
 Subsequent Events As described in Section 1, on December 30, 2021, TLR entered into a reinsurance arrangement with Resolution Re and Allianz whereby Allianz ceded to Resolution Re and Resolution Re retroceded to TLR approximately \$12 billion of FIA liabilities on a modified coinsurance basis.
 In the first quarter of 2023, TLR, Resolution Re and Allianz entered into a novation transaction effective January 1, 2023 whereby the retrocession arrangement was terminated and Allianz ceded the same liabilities directly to TLR on a modified coinsurance basis, upon substantially the same terms and conditions as the prior reinsurance to Resolution Re and retrocession to TLR.
 In connection with the novation, TLR made a one-time payment of \$60 million to Resolution Re pursuant to the terms of the retrocession agreement which was previously accrued for and would have otherwise been payable over the next four years.
-7. Declarations We certify that, to the best of our knowledge and belief, this financial condition report fairly represents the financial condition of Talcott Life Re, Ltd. in all material respects for the period ended December 31, 2021.
+7. Declarations We certify that, to the best of our knowledge and belief, this financial condition report fairly represents the financial condition of Talcott Life Re, Ltd. in all material respects for the period ended December 31, 2022.
 Stephen E. Cernich Director, Chief Executive Officer and Interim Chief Actuary Adam Laing Chief Financial Officer and Principal Representative